sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Frequency Analysis Decryption Guesser ===
 by Rebecca Lauren Miller, Katherine Stange

-This interact prints a suggested translation of the input text by matching frequencies of letters in the input to letter frequencies in the English language.
+This interact prints a suggested translation of the input text by matching frequencies of letters in the input to frequencies of letters in the English language.
 With the output you will see that some letters were substituted in correctly, and others were not.
 Usually frequency analysis requires additional work and some trial and error to discover the original message, especially if the input text is not long enough.

 {{{#!sagecell
 #Last edited 8/8/19 at 2:54pm